Ohtuilmo/ohtuilmo/README.md

 4. If you want to restore test setup and the database to their initial stage, just run `npm run test-setup` again.

 5. When you are done, you can remove containers and are related resources with command `npm run test-setup:down`

+## How to manually inspect database

+Development setup includes database management tool called Adminer.
+When development containers are running, navigate to [http://localhost:8083/](http://localhost:8083/) and sign in with following info:

+- System: PostgreSQL
+- Server: db
+- Username: postgres
+- Password: postgres
+- Database: postgres